 This is made by mixing several different kinds of used paper and mashing them together.
 Unfortunately, both the virgin tree and recycled mashing methods require huge amounts of processing.

 However, recycled paper only accounts for 2% of the American market, leaving a staggering 98% for virgin wood deforestation!

-The reason for this low number could be that the paper which forms recycled toilet paper comes from many sources.
+This low number could be that the paper that forms recycled toilet paper comes from many sources.

-Some of these sources can contain BPA that is a potentially toxic endocrine disruptor that has been linked to cancer, heart disease, and infertility.
+Some of these sources can contain BPA, a potentially toxic endocrine disruptor linked to cancer, heart disease, and infertility.

 A study published in the journal Environmental Science & Technology found BPA in many paper products, including 80 of the 99 toilet paper containing samples tested.

 The Dirty Truth About Toilet Paper And Personal Hygiene

 Earlier I made the statement deforestation is happening on a grand scale just so that you can smear your butt when you defecate!

 Well, I know that makes me cringe, and it also sounds horrible, but just think about it for a moment.
 If you had feces on any visible part of your body, would you just wipe it off with a tissue and be satisfied?